hsyyid/EssentialCmds/README.md

 **Currently not stable and under heavy development**

 A minecraft plugin for Sponge platforms.
-Contains many essential commands, features and a lot useful APIs.
+Contains many essential commands, features and other useful goodies.

 ## Links ##